stevefoy/AtlanticAnalytica/README.md

     @inproceedings{PlantCLEF2024,
-        author = {Stephen Foy and Simon McLoughlin}, title = {Utilizing Dino V2 for Domain Adaptation in Vegetation Plot Analysis}, booktitle = {CLEF 2024: Conference and Labs of the Evaluation Forum}, year = {2024}
+        author = {Stephen Foy and Simon McLoughlin}, title = {Utilizing Dino V2 with GAN for Domain Adaptation in Vegetation Plot Analysis}, booktitle = {CLEF 2025: Conference and Labs of the Evaluation Forum}, year = {2024}
     }